What is CBD?

 How long does CBD take to work?

 This can be one of the biggest factors for determining if and when you will feel any effects from CBD.
 Products like bottled water that contain 10mg of CBD diluted in a liter of water are unlikely to have a noticeable difference.
-Even if you were to consume the entire bottle quickly enough to get all 10mg of CBD into your system at once, 10mg is still a fairly small amount.
+Even if you were to consume the entire bottle quickly enough to get all 10mg of CBD into your system.
 Products like CBD tincture are taken sublingually.
 This means the oil is dosed under your tongue to allow the oil to enter your blood stream directly through your sublingual glands.
-Since the oil doesn’t need to be filtered through your digestive system and your liver before entering your bloodstream, it leaves less room for your body to break it down before getting to the point of being used.
-Most tinctures will also usually contain anywhere from 20-80mg of CBD in 1mL, compared to 10mg in 1L of the bottled water.
+Since the oil doesn’t need to be filtered through your digestive system and your liver before entering your bloodstream. it leaves less room for your body to break it down.
+Most tinctures will also usually contain anywhere from 20-80mg of CBD in 1mL compared to 10mg in 1L of the bottled water.

 The Endocannabinoid System

 Every human has an endocannabinoid system (ECS).
-Just like the humans they belong to; no two endocannabinoid systems are the same.
-If you and your friend were to take the same dose of the same product, one of you may notice near-instant results while it may take the other 2 weeks of regular use to notice the difference.
+No two endocannabinoid systems are the same.
+If you and your friend were to take the same dose of the same product.
+One of you may notice near-instant results.
+While it may take the other two weeks of regular use to notice the difference.
 This is just simply a difference in how receptive your ECS is to the cannabinoids in the product you are using.
 This is where you will sometimes need to do some experimenting to find the best dose, method, and routine.
-You may have tried an isolate-based product and found no effect, but then give a full spectrum product a try and find that it is much better, but only for the first half of your day.
-So then you split your dose in half between the morning and the afternoon.
-It is all about paying attention to differences in your body, and when you notice them in relation to your CBD use.
+You may have tried an isolate-based product and found no effect.
+While a full spectrum product may be much better but only for the first half of your day.
+If that’s the case, consider splitting your dose in half between the morning and the afternoon.
+It is all about paying attention to differences in your body and when you notice them in relation to your CBD use.

-While CBD may not give you the instant change of life you are looking for, a little bit of experimenting with different products and dosing methods can go a long way.
-Keep in mind that just because you do not feel something instantly, it doesn’t mean that you won’t be able to achieve your wellness goals.
+While CBD may not give you the instant change of life.
+A little bit of experimenting with different products and dosing methods can go a long way.
+Keep in mind that just because you do not feel something instantly doesn’t mean that you won’t be able to achieve your wellness goals.
 Consistency is key with CBD.

 What is an Isolate?

-Isolate: This means the product is derived from CBD isolate and will only contain CBD, with no minor cannabinoids.
-Isolate products are fairly common on the market as they are inexpensive to manufacture, and isolate can be incorporated into a wide array of recipes.
+This means the product is derived from CBD isolate and will only contain CBD with no minor cannabinoids.
+Isolate products are fairly common on the market.
+They are inexpensive to manufacture, and isolates can be incorporated into a wide array of recipes.

 What is a Broad spectrum?

 This means the product will contain CBD plus all the minor cannabinoids except for THC.
-Products made from broad spectrum oil are typically used by consumers looking to avoid THC but are still looking for benefits minor cannabinoids may offer.
+Products made from broad spectrum oil are typically used by consumers looking to avoid THC.
+However, are still looking for benefits minor cannabinoids may offer.

-Traditionally used to describe alcohol based products, but now used to describe even oil-based products.
-Typically used sublingually or orally.
+Traditionally used to describe alcohol-based products.
+Now used to describe even oil-based products.
+Typically used sublingually.

 A cannabis product that contains only CBD.

-A concept where all of the components (cannabinoids, terpenes, etc) in the plant work together in the body, boosting each other to create a balanced, synergistic effect.
+A concept where all of the components (cannabinoids, terpenes, etc.) in the plant work together in the body.
+Boosting each other to create a balanced and synergistic effect.
 Typically lacking in isolate products.